 iCloud makes your life really comfortable as it connects you and your Apple devices in amazing ways.
-All information across your devices is synced seamlessly.
+All information on your devices is synced seamlessly.
 With iCloud, you always have what’s most important to you on whatever device you have at hand whether at home, office or on the move.
 The best part is once you have registered on devices, this is done automatically.
 You just have to open your device and get the information you require.
 There are several ways you can access your iCloud account, but here we will concentrate on iCloud login from iPhone.
 One thing to keep in mind is that you have to create an account first and only then you can log in.

 Here’s how you do iCloud login from iPhone